ockernuts/digital-power-meter-monitor/README.en.md

 Sometimes it is difficult to stay on the board's network since it has no path to the internet.
 In the configuration, the board will require a :
 - WiFi network / SSID to connect to
+> The WiFi network name of the monitor becomes later the username to use to login to the monitor

 > Most probably there is a IP network modem with integrated WiFi capabilities in the same technical area of the digital meter.
 For provider Telenet you can look on "My Telenet" how the wifi is configured, turn is on, determine SSID and the password and so forth.
 The WiFi capabilities typically cover a 2.4 GHz and a 5.0 GHz.
 Best use this network, unless there is a closer network.

 > Always use a WiFi network that stays on for the monitor !

 - WiFi network password
-- Device name (mDNS name / host name/ name on the network)
+> This WiFi password will later also be used as the password to login to the monitor Device name (mDNS name / host name/ name on the network)
 - Normally the IP configuration is via DHCP.
 - One can switch this to manual and then once needs to configure:
   - IPAddress: The board needs a fixed IPAddress for in-home use (No DHCP).
 Choose a free address in your home network, typically ending in a high value.
 Our default is 192.168.0.250.
 If you have Telenet as an ISP Provided you can have a look at the currently used IP addresses in your home on their website ("Mijn Telenet").
 Typically addresses from .0 up to .249 are handed out by DHCP, which is why our default is 250.